 Who Qualifies as a Youth to Participate in the Program?
 A mentored youth is defined as an unlicensed individual under 12 years of age who is accompanied by a mentor while engaged in hunting or related activities.

 Does the Youth Need to Be Hunter-Trapper Education Certified?
-No, the youth does not need to take and pass the Game Commission's mandatory Hunter-Trapper Education, which is required for all first-time license buyers.
+No, the youth does not need to take and pass the Game Commission's mandatory Hunter-Trapper Education course to participate in the Mentored Youth Hunting Program.
 However, it is the responsibility of the mentor to ensure that each youth is trained in firearm and hunter safety before heading afield.
+Successfully completing a Hunter-Trapper Education course is required for all first-time license buyers.

 What Details Do I Need to Know About the Program?
 The Program stipulates that the mentor to mentored youth ratio be one-to-one, which means that the mentor may not have more than one youth hunting with them at a time.
 Also, the pair may possess only one sporting arm while hunting.
 While moving, the sporting arm must be carried by the mentor.
 When the pair reaches a stationary hunting location, the mentor may turn over possession of the sporting arm to the youth, and then must keep the youth within arm's length at all times while he or she is in possession of the sporting arm.
 The program also requires that both the mentor and the youth must abide by fluorescent orange regulations for the species being hunted.